capr/multigit/README.md

 You can use git direcly on your layered repos with a subshell:

 	$ mgit foo
+	Entering subshell: git commands will affect the repo 'foo'.
+	Type `exit' to exit subshell.
+	A  foo.txt

 	[foo] $ git ls-files
 	foo.txt
 	[foo] $ exit